f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP ifTable & ifXTable
 -----------------------

 You can poll the following SNMP OIDs to get detailed Interface stats for each physical port on the BX110 blades, and for Link Aggregation Groups that have been configured.
 Note, that you will only see interfaces and LAGs that are configured within the chassis partition you are monitoring.
 You will not have visibility into other chassis partition interfaces or LAGs unless you poll those chassis partitions directly.
-Below are table view of the ifTable and ifXTable, you can poll individual interfaces if needed.
+Below are the table views of the ifTable and ifXTable, you can poll individual interfaces if needed.

 **NOTE: Stats for LAG interfaces are not currently populated.**